-Rostrum (anatomy) - Wikipedia Rostrum (from Latin rostrum, meaning beak) is a term used in anatomy for several kinds of hard, beak -like structures projecting out from the head or mouth of an animal
+Rostrum (anatomy) - Wikipedia Rostrum (from Latin rostrum, meaning beak) is a term used in anatomy for several kinds of hardened, or bony, beak -like structures or extensions projecting out from the skull or mouthparts of an animal

 ROSTRUM definition and meaning | Collins English Dictionary A rostrum is a raised platform on which someone stands when they are speaking to an audience, receiving a prize, or conducting an orchestra As he stood on the winner's rostrum, he sang the words of the national anthem